isap-lwc/isap-code-package/README.md

 - `avx512`: AVX-512 implementation in C.
 - `bi_32`: Bit-interleaved 32-bit implementation in C.
-    - These implementations should perform well on 32-bit processors that feature a rotation instruction such as the ARM Cortex-M3/4 or the Raspberry Pi.
+    - 32-bit bit-interleaved implementations should perform well on 32-bit processors that feature a rotation instruction such as the ARM Cortex-M3/4 or the Raspberry Pi.
 - `bi_32_compact`: More compact variant of `bi_32`.
 - `bi_32_armv6`: Bit-interleaved 32-bit implementation using ARMv6 assembly.
 - `bi_32_armv6_compact`: More compact variant of `bi_32_armv6`.